Tupperware stock plunges after warning it could go out of business - KTVZ

 By Jordan Valinsky, CNN

-Tupperware shares fell as much as 40% in premarket trading Monday following a bleak warning that its future is looking murky.
+Tupperware shares fell nearly 40% in early trading Monday following a bleak warning that its future is looking murky.

 In a regulatory filing late Friday, the container maker said there’s “substantial doubt about the company’s ability to continue as a going concern,” and that it’s working with financial advisers to find financing to stay afloat.